AMY LYNNE GIGLIO

 January 2017 to Present

 After working as a graphic designer for several years, I decided to take my life in a new direction and pursue a career as a professional artist.
 Since then, I have been focused on taking my artistic skills and my business to the next level, constantly looking for new ways to improve while building an online presence.
-I am currently offering original art for sale, commissioned work, fine art prints, pet portraits and online classes via Skillshare.
+I am currently offering original art for sale, commissioned work, fine art prints, and online classes via Skillshare.
 I have also opened a shop on Red Bubble which allows me to offer a range of products featuring my art.
-This coming year (2018) I plan to launch a new website, publish an art zine, focus more on marketing my brand, and build a channel on Skillshare.
-There are even a few ideas for children's books in the works!
+In 2018 I plan to publish my first art zine, focus more on marketing my brand, and build a channel on Skillshare.
+And maybe work more on YouTube, if I can squeeze it in!

 July 2014 to September 2016

-My position was to concept and design large-scale vehicle and transit graphics based on information provided by the client or sales rep. Initially I worked with all vehicle types, but later on, I became the only designer to handle all public transportation advertisements across all company markets which encompassed all of Greater Cincinnati, Cleveland, Lexington, and Nashville.
-I prepared and sent orders on to the printing phase of production which involved a thorough error checking process.
-I created internal sales and marketing pieces.
-It was a fast-paced, high turn around work environment that required close collaboration with various other departments to ensure a high-quality final product.
+This design position revolved around the conception and design of large-scale vinyl graphics for vehicles and public transit advertising.
+Initially, I worked with all vehicle types, from cars and trucks all the way up to huge RV's.
+Later on, I became the sole designer to handling public transportation advertisements across all company markets which encompassed Greater Cincinnati, Cleveland, Lexington, Nashville, and a few small localities.
+I also prepared finalized files and sent orders on to the production phase, which involved a thorough error checking process.
+Occasionally, I created internal sales and marketing pieces.
+The work environment was fast-paced and demanded a high turn around rate, which required close collaboration with various other departments to ensure a high-quality final product.
 Through the daily ups and downs of this job, I gained valuable insights on how to problem solve, deal with clients, and manage projects.
 I found that organization and communication are key on all levels for company success.
-In addition, I further developed my design skills, especially with Adobe Photoshop, a program that is now a regular part of processing my artwork.
+In addition, I further developed my graphic design skills, especially with Adobe Photoshop CC, a program that is now a regular part of processing my own artwork for social media and print.

 Grapefruit Hand Drawn Chalk Sign